 - For the less tech-savvy: through someone else.
 The showcase section (under NFT Support) has a few services that offer this.

-- For the more tech-savvy on a Cardano node.
+- Tech-savvy users can issue NFTs on a Cardano node.
 If you want to have full control over your tokens, you need to mint them yourself.
 And this is what this section is all about.

 Minting requires a certain amount of skill in navigating and working with Linux through the terminal and a running Cardano node.

 We will not go into how to spin up a Cardano node, but this is covered in the integrate Cardano category.

 The Cardano Blockchain has the unique ability to create, interact with, and delete bespoke tokens (or 'assets') natively.
 In this example, native means that, in addition to sending and receiving the official currency ada, you may interact with custom assets right out of the box - without the use of smart contracts.

 Native assets can practically be treated as ada in every sense because the capability is already built-in.
 Of course, there are some limitations (which we'll discuss later), but you can think of native assets as a way to produce your own custom for the time being.